timescale/docs/promscale/index.md

 Jaeger, and OpenTelemetry.
 It is built on PostgreSQL and TimescaleDB.

 Promscale provides robust and 100% PromQL-compliant Prometheus remote storage.
-Promscale is a certified Jaeger storage backend that is durable and scalable.
+Promscale is also a certified Jaeger storage backend that is durable and scalable.

 Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the